IS WEALTH RESERVED FOR THE VERY FEW OR ACCESSIBLE TO THE MASSES?

-“My book, Billionaire in Training is about buying businesses,” Brad continues.
-“Businesses are the number one asset class on the planet when it comes to creating serious return.”
+“My book, Billionaire in Training, is about buying businesses,” Brad continues.
+“Businesses are the number one asset class on the planet when it comes to creating a serious return.”

 “You can get the desire by being around the right people and being in the right environment – you’ve then got to keep learning.
-I wrote The Wealth Coach as a parable because I wanted people to be able to follow the journey.
+I wanted people to be able to follow the journey so I wrote The Wealth Coach as a parable.
 Like with my previous works, I wrote this book so that people will read and take action from it, not just learn something and not do anything with it.”

-The millennials want wealth but unfortunately, there’s a glorification that exists within the media; we see the actor, the sports personality, the singer, but there’s no glorification of wealth for the man or woman who have bought 20 houses over the years.
+The millennials want wealth, but unfortunately, there’s a glorification that exists within the media.
+We see the actor, the sports personality, the singer, but there’s no glorification of wealth for the man or woman who has bought 20 houses over the years.

 “It’s long-term vs short-term,” Brad states.
 “If you’re in business, then you know the power of long term thinking.
-For example, if your great-great grandmother had bought 42 homes across London and left them to you in her will, then you’d understand the power of real estate and long-term investment.”
+For example, if your great-great-grandmother had bought 42 homes across London and left them to you in her will, you’d understand the power of real estate and long-term investment.”

-The Wealth Coach is available from August 14th 2018 and each book comes with a collection of artefacts to really drive Brad’s message home.
+The Wealth Coach is available from August 14th, 2018, and each book comes with a collection of artefacts to drive Brad’s message home.

 “Sometimes it’s not enough to just read a book,” Brad explains.
 “Sometimes you’ve got to have reminders, such as a poster on a wall to jog your memory.
-One of my greatest mentors Buckminster Fuller, said to create models and artefacts.
-All my books are written around a model and I use artefacts help people remember and learn.”
+One of my greatest mentors, Buckminster Fuller, said to create models and artefacts.
+My books are all written around a model, and I use artefacts to help people remember and learn.”

-Brad’s book will be available on Amazon on the 14th August 2018 and here is a link to his website and to Amazon.
+Brad’s book will be available on Amazon on the 14th of August 2018.
+Here is a link to his website and Amazon.